ramon-astudillo/vimbox/README.md

 * Fix virtualenv not storing the files inside it

 ### Upcoming v0.2.0

+- [ ] canary run before doing new changes

-- [ ] Fix `IV456` initialization and syncing across clients
+- [x] Fix `IV` initialization and syncing across clients
     - big change as if can screw up encrypted files with earlier
-    - ask user for manual sync on setup

 ### v0.1.1